reelyactive/chickadee/README.md

 __chickadee__ is a contextual associations store and a core module of [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source middleware for context-aware physical spaces.

 Specifically, __chickadee__ associates wireless device identifiers with metadata such as a URL, a tag, a directory, and/or a position.
-Additionally, it provides a contextual API when coupled with live data from a [barnacles](https://github.com/reelyactive/barnacles/) instance.
+Additionally, it provides a contextual API when coupled with live data from a [barnacles](https://github.com/reelyactive/barnacles/) instance and optional [chimps](https://github.com/reelyactive/chimps/) instance.
 And finally, it provides an API to store and retrieve GeoJSON features.   __chickadee__ can run standalone, although it is usually run together with its peer modules.

 Installation